mathiashole/chromR/README.md

 `chromR` is an R script for customizing and visualizing gene or domain in chromosome or contig.

-## :book: Features...
+## :book: Features

--  :bar_chart: Custom Visualization: Display genes, domains, or specific regions on chromosomes or contigs.
+-  📊 Custom Visualization: Display genes, domains, or specific regions on chromosomes or contigs.
 -  🎨 Color Customization: Define colors for categories using either hex color codes (e.g., #1f77b4) or standard R color names (e.g., black, orange).
--  :wrench: Keyword Filtering: Highlight specific genes, regions, or domains of interest using keywords.
+-  🛠️ Keyword Filtering: Highlight specific genes, regions, or domains of interest using keywords.
--  :page_facing_up: GFF Support: Parse and plot data from GFF (General Feature Format) files.
+-  📄 GFF Support: Parse and plot data from GFF (General Feature Format) files.
--  :rocket: Command-Line Friendly: Run directly from the terminal or integrate into pipelines.
+-  🚀 Command-Line Friendly: Run directly from the terminal or integrate into pipelines.
--  :computer: RStudio Compatible: Easy to modify, debug, or execute within RStudio.
+-  🖥️ RStudio Compatible: Easy to modify, debug, or execute within RStudio.

 ## :wrench: Usage